U.S. Taxes for Americans in Brazil – What Expats Need to Know

 U.S. – Brazil Social Security Totalization Agreement

 All individuals earning remuneration from a Brazilian source are subject to local social security tax, which is withheld by the payer.
-Contributions are levied on employees at rates ranging from 8% to 11%, depending on the level of compensation, with a maximum required monthly contribution.
+Contributions are levied on employees at rates ranging from 7.5% to 14%, depending on the level of compensation, with a maximum required monthly contribution (capped at around BRL 8,157 in recent years).

 U.S.- Brazil Tax Treaty And Tax Relief For US Expat Tax In Brazil